molly/GorillaBot/docs/admin_commands.md

 Joins the specified channel.
 Only joins one channel at a time.

 ### part
-    !part [#channel]
+    !part [#channel] [message]
 Parts from the specified channel, or the current channel if unspecified.
 Only parts from one channel at a time.
+If a message is included, this will be used as the part message.